NBISweden/workshop-reproducible-research/pages/conda/conda-2-the-basics.md

 data.

 > **Quick recap** <br>
-> In this section we've learned: <br>
+> In this section we've learned:
+>
-> - How to use `conda install` for installing packages on the fly. <br>
+> - How to use `conda install` for installing packages on the fly.
-> - How to create, activate and change between environments. <br>
+> - How to create, activate and change between environments.
-> - How to remove packages or environments and clean up. <br>
+> - How to remove packages or environments and clean up.